JacobLee23/CSE-15L-Lab-Reports/reports/report-3.md

 ## `-f`/`--file=FILE`

-Passing `-f` and the name of a file causes `grep` to read a regular expression pattern from a file and use it to parse `FILE`:
+Passing the `-f` flag followed by the name of a file configures `grep` to use the pattern contained in the specified file to parse `FILE`:

 ```bash
 $ cat regex1.txt